mrcnski/believeobey.live/_posts/2024-10-25-yeshua-taught-us-how-to-love.md

 ## Loving our Neighbor

+### Love Kindness

+{% include verse.html
+text="He has told you, O mortal, what is good, and what does YHWH require of you but to do justice and to **love kindness** and to walk humbly with your God?" verse="Micah 6:8"
+%}

+{% include verse.html
+text="Thus says YHWH of hosts: Render true judgments, **show kindness and mercy to one another**; do not oppress the widow, the orphan, the alien, or the poor; and do not devise evil in your hearts against one another." verse="Zechariah 7:9-10"
+%}

+### You Shall Not Murder

 {% include verse.html
 text="“You have heard that it was said to those of ancient times, ‘You shall not murder,’ and ‘whoever murders shall be liable to judgment.’ **But I say to you that if you are angry with a brother or sister, you will be liable to judgment, and if you insult a brother or sister, you will be liable to the council, and if you say, ‘You fool,’ you will be liable to the hell of fire.** So when you are offering your gift at the altar, if you remember that your brother or sister has something against you, leave your gift there before the altar and go; first be reconciled to your brother or sister, and then come and offer your gift." verse="Matthew 5:21-24"